battlecat/flask-hookserver/README.rst

 .. image:: https://img.shields.io/pypi/l/flask-hookserver.svg
     :target: https://raw.githubusercontent.com/nickfrostatx/flask-hookserver/master/LICENSE

+GitHub webhooks using Flask.

-A tool that receives webhooks from GitHub and passes the data along to a user-defined function.
+This tool receives webhooks from GitHub and passes the data along to a user-defined function.
 It validates the HMAC hash, and checks that the originating IP address comes from the GitHub IP block.